Source:Townhall– Longtime White House correspondent Helen Thomas with President Richard Nixon. I don’t know who the other man is.

 This was a very rough, but very productive time for Dick Nixon post-1962 California governor’s race debacle where he lost to California Governor Pat Brown in a major landslide.
 So Nixon was at a point where he didn’t know what to do with the rest of life.
 He got addicted to politics and public office his six years in Congress (both in the House and Senate) and was a very hardworking and productive Vice President for President Dwight Eisenhower.
 And which Jack Kennedy still President going into 1963 it looked like JFK would get elected with huge Democratic majorities in Congress once again in 1964.

 So what was Dick Nixon to do as a man who loved political and public affairs and serving in government.
 What he did seeing that it would be at least a while before he would have another real shot at the presidency 1968 at the earliest.
 And that might have depended on who the Democratic nominee might be that year, he decided to make a lot of money as a corporate lawyer in New York defending and representing companies across the country and become a party man inside of the Republican Party in his spare time.

-And when he wasn’t doing those things he was studying current affairs inside of the United States and challenges that the country was facing and would be facing.
-Especially when it came to foreign policy and sort of did what would be called a world tour and meeting foreign leaders all over the world.
+And when Mr. Nixon wasn’t doing those things he was studying current affairs inside of the United States and challenges that the country was facing and would be facing especially when it came to foreign policy and sort of did what would be called a world tour and meeting foreign leaders all over the world.
 So when he decided to run for public office again especially for president that he would be completely ready for it.

 There was a PBS 1990 film from their American Experience series that chronicles these changes in Dick Nixon’s life.
-That I highly suggest and a clip of that is on this post.
 And it shows exactly how he came back and all the Congressional Republicans he helped out and backed in the 1966 mid-terms when House and Senate Republicans made big comebacks and the same thing in 1968 when they picked up a lot of seats again with Dick Nixon winning back the White House for the Republicans.